-You’ll still be able to enjoy long walks in the Presidio, bike rides over the Golden Gate Bridge, outdoor dining and picnics in the park, but if that’s not enough we’ve put together a quick guide to some of the city’s best seasonal events…
+You’ll still be able to enjoy outdoor dining, long walks in the Presidio, and bike rides over the Golden Gate Bridge, but if that’s not enough we’ve put together a quick guide to some of the city’s best seasonal events…

-Organised by Artspan, a Bay area organisation whose aim is to connect the public to the visual arts, SF Open Studios is an event taking place across all five weekends in October.
+Organised by Artspan, a Bay area organisation whose aim is to connect the public to the visual arts, SF Open Studios takes place across five weekends in October and November.
 Art lovers can follow various self-guided tours across a diverse collection of city neighbourhoods for a unique peek into the lives of working artists.
-Browse the extensive artist directory to see who is opening their doors this year, and download maps from the website.
+See who’s opening their doors this year, and download maps from the website.
 You can also pick up a glossy guide at more than 300 locations throughout the city.

 Hardly Strictly Bluegrass

 Fancy a bit of banjo and fiddle?
-Head over to Speedway, Lindley and Marx Meadows in Golden Gate Park this coming weekend (Fri 30th Sept-Sun 2nd Oct) for the annual Hardly Strictly Bluegrass festival.
-Featuring an extensive, high quality lineup over six stages this is definitely not just some beardy foot-stomping gala only for serious bluegrass aficionados.
-This is one of the biggest – and best – music festivals in the country, and fans of the whole alt-country spectrum of authentic rootsy Americana – folk, bluegrass, country, blues, rock – will be catered for by artists as varied and well-loved as Kris Kristofferson & Merle Haggard, Emmylou Harris, the Jayhawks and Robert Plant.
+Head over to Hellman Hollow, Lindley and Marx Meadows in Golden Gate Park over the weekend of October 5–7 for the annual Hardly Strictly Bluegrass festival.
+Featuring an extensive, high quality lineup over six stages this is definitely not just a foot-stomping gala for beardy bluegrass aficionados.
+This is one of the biggest and best music festivals in the country, and fans of the whole alt-country spectrum of rootsy Americana – folk, bluegrass, country, blues, rock – will be catered for by artists as varied and well-loved as Alison Krauss and Emmylou Harris, Steve Earle and Graham Nash.
 Best of all, it’s completely free.

-A week-long display of military might in the United States’ most pacifist and liberal-leaning city might seem like something of an oxymoron, but every year thousands of people line the Golden Gate Bridge and waterfront at Marina Green Park and Fisherman’s Wharf to watch Fleet Week kick off with a huge parade of Navy ships coming into dock.
-During the week (Thurs 6th Oct-Tues 11th Oct) many of the frigates, destroyers and coast guard vessels open up for free public tours conducted by crew members, but it’s the aerial display by the Blue Angels, the Navy’s official flight demonstration squadron, which always steals the show.
-It takes place during Fleet Week’s air show on the Saturday afternoon, but for a less-crowded alternative, catch one of the practice sessions on Thursday or Friday.
+A week-long display of military might in the United States’ most pacifist and liberal-leaning city might seem like something of a contradiction, but every year thousands of people line the Golden Gate Bridge and waterfront at Marina Green Park and Fisherman’s Wharf to watch Fleet Week kick off with a huge parade of Navy ships coming into dock.
+During the week (Oct 1–8) many of the frigates, destroyers and coast guard vessels open up for free public tours conducted by crew members, but it’s the aerial display by the Blue Angels, the Navy’s official flight demonstration squadron, which always steals the show.
+It takes place during Fleet Week’s air show on the Saturday afternoon, but for a less-crowded alternative, catch one of the practice sessions on the Thursday or Friday.

 Half Moon Bay Art and Pumpkin Festival

-While we’re not absolutely convinced that it’s “world-famous”, there’s no denying that the Half Moon Bay Art and Pumpkin Festival is one of the biggest local gatherings in California, and it’s definitely one of the most popular.
+While we’re not entirely convinced it’s “world-famous”, there’s no denying the Half Moon Bay Art and Pumpkin Festival is one of the biggest local gatherings in California, and it’s definitely one of the most popular.
 It takes place in the tiny coastal town of Half Moon Bay, about 30 minutes south of San Francisco along the Pacific Coast Highway; a region known for its rich, fertile farmland full of pick-your-own pumpkin patches.
-The central hub of town is the renovated Main Street, full of galleries, craft shops and pavement cafes housed in restored 19th century buildings, and on the third weekend in October (Sat 15th-Sun 16th this year) the population swells from 11,000 to more than 300,000.
-All manner of pumpkin-themed events take place over the weekend but most people come to gawp at the parade of astoundingly gargantuan pumpkins taking part in the annual weigh-off (last year’s winner topped the scales at a mind-boggling 1,535 lbs) or to marvel at the hollow stomachs of entrants in the whipped-cream-loaded pumpkin pie eating competition.
+The central hub of town is the renovated Main Street, full of galleries, craft shops and pavement cafes housed in restored 19th century buildings, and on October 13–14 the population will swell from 11,000 to more than 300,000.
+All manner of pumpkin-themed events take place over the weekend but most people come to gawp at the parade of gargantuan pumpkins taking part in the annual weigh-off (one winner topped the scales at a mind-boggling 1,535 lbs) or to marvel at the hollow stomachs of entrants in the whipped-cream-loaded pumpkin pie eating competition.